-The smallest aircraft I’ve ever boarded touched down.
-Tears were barely clinging when I saw the ragged Tenzing-Hillary Airport signage.
-I almost couldn’t believe that the scene I was witnessing is real.
-I used to just see it in National Geographic shows.
-Then the chilling air kissed me as I stepped down the aircraft as if saying, “Welcome to Lukla.
+The smallest aircraft I’ve ever boarded touches down.
+Tears are barely clinging when I saw the ragged Tenzing-Hillary Airport signage.
+I almost can’t believe that the scene I am witnessing is real.
+I used to see it only in National Geographic shows.
+Then the chilling air kisses me as I step down the aircraft as if saying, “Welcome to Lukla.
 Sagarmatha has long been waiting for you.“

-I consider trekking to the base camp of the world’s tenth highest mountain, Annapurna, as one of the most memorable moments in my life.
-Who would’ve thought that just a year later, I, along with my husband Rowjie and friends Agot, Migs, Dwine, and Rhoda, was set to another exciting adventure and that is to witness the beauty of Mount Everest.
-This was just the first of fourteen days of our trekking.
+I consider trekking to the base camp of the world’s tenth highest mountain, Annapurna, as one of the most memorable moments of my life.
+Who would’ve thought that just a year later, I, along with my husband Rowjie and friends Agot, Migs, Dwine, and Rhoda, am set to another exciting adventure, and that is to witness the beauty of Mount Everest?
+This is just the first of fourteen days of our trekking.

-Walking for just four hours from Lukla to Phakding, I felt that same pain I experienced when we reached the Annapurna base camp (ABC) at 4,130 meters above sea level (MASL).
-My head ached like it was being shattered into pieces.
-I was gagging, I couldn’t eat.
-Worst, the elevation was just half the height of ABC.
-Right there and then, I knew that the following days wouldn’t be easy.
+Walking for just four hours from Lukla to Phakding, I feel the same pain I experienced when we reached the Annapurna base camp (ABC) at 4,130 meters above sea level (MASL).
+My head hurts like it is shattered into pieces.
+I am gagging.
+I can’t eat.
+Worst, the elevation is just half the height of ABC.
+Right there and then, I know that the following days wouldn’t be easy.

-The trek to the Sherpa capital Namche Bazaar on our second day wasn’t any better.
-If not for the amazing views along the trails, refreshing suspension bridges, the several encounters with yaks and zopkios, I may have already gone mad.
-Luckily, the third day was not as taxing as the first two and we used it for acclimatization so our body could adapt to the conditions of the elevation and for us to lessen the risk of acquiring the fatal altitude mountain sickness (AMS).
-Here, we got to visit the Sherpa Museum and hiked to Syangboche’s hill for a better view.
-This was also the day when we first had a glimpse of Mount Everest.
+The trek to the Sherpa capital Namche Bazaar on our second day isn’t any better.
+If not for the fantastic views along the trails, refreshing suspension bridges, and the several encounters with yaks and zopkios, I may have already gone mad.
+Luckily, the third day is not as taxing as the first two, and we used it for acclimatization so our body could adapt to the conditions of the elevation and for us to lessen the risk of acquiring the fatal altitude mountain sickness (AMS).
+There, we got to visit the Sherpa Museum and hike to Syangboche’s hill for a better view; this is also the day when we first had a glimpse of Mount Everest.

 On our fourth day of trekking to Deboche, we experienced our first unfavorable weather.
-We were on our way to Tengboche to visit the largest gompa in the Khumbu Region of Nepal when it started drizzling followed by a thick blanket of fog.
-We went inside the monastery as we were told that we could enter the main prayer room of the Buddhist monks but I could no longer move.
-My whole body was chilling despite the three layers of jacket I was wearing.
+We were on our way to Tengboche to visit the largest gompa in the Khumbu Region of Nepal when it started drizzling, followed by a thick blanket of fog.
+We went inside the monastery as we are told that we could enter the main prayer room of the Buddhist monks, but I can no longer move.
+My whole body was chilling even if I am already wearing three layers of jacket.
 I urged our team leader to just move on.
-I knew for sure that the trail to Deboche from Tengboche was like a scene from the epic movie The Lord of the Rings but I couldn’t appreciate it because of my weakening condition.
+I knew for sure that the trail to Deboche from Tengboche is like a scene from the epic movie The Lord of the Rings, but I can’t appreciate it because of my weakening condition.
 At dinner, I only had a cup of hot soup.

-Trekking to Dingboche on our fifth day was, for me, the worst part of our activities.
+Trekking to Dingboche on our fifth day is, for me, the worst part of our activities.
 It was drizzling all day.
-The majestic views of snow-capped mountains and lush scenery we could’ve had were all blocked by a river of fog.
-I couldn’t even remember a thing about this day but my wishes for it to finally end.
-It was like an endless agony of walking.
-I was one of the firsts to arrive in the teahouse; Rhoda shortly followed us, crying.
-Apparently, she wasn’t at her best condition since day two and just wanted to stay there, wait for us till we get back from the Everest base camp (EBC).
+The majestic views of snow-capped mountains and lush scenery we could’ve had are all blocked by a river of fog.
+I can’t even remember a thing about this day but my wishes for it to finally end.
+It is like an endless agony of walking.
+I am one of the first to arrive in the teahouse; Rhoda followed shortly, crying.
+Apparently, she isn’t in her best condition since day two and just wanted to stay there, wait for us till we get back from the Everest base camp (EBC).

-We woke up to an amazing weather the following day which got us all excited.
-One more day and we’re reaching the base camp, or so we hoped.
+We woke up to amazing weather the following day which got us all excited.
+One more day (or so, we hoped) and we’re reaching the base camp.
 With renewed energy, we happily started our seventh day of trekking to Lobuche.
-We were now surrounded by towering snow-capped mountains and the views couldn’t get any better.
-We were told that the trek from our last stop to the next destination would only take two hours but we did it for more than three hours because we just couldn’t take our eyes off the amazing scenes we were witnessing.
+We are now surrounded by towering snow-capped mountains and the views can’t get any better.
+We are told that the trek from our last stop to the next destination will only take two hours but we did it for more than three hours because we just can’t take our eyes off the amazing scenes we are witnessing.

-We knew we were nearing EBC.
+We knew we are nearing EBC.
 Each movement has become more and more exhausting for us due to the thinning oxygen.
-Then we reached Thukla Pass signifying that Lobuche was just less than an hour away.
+Then we reached the Thukla Pass signifying that Lobuche is just less than an hour away.
 Little did I know that an hour meant forever.
 I again felt drowsy and sick.
 It’s 2 PM yet the temperature has already dropped to 9° and I couldn’t hold on any longer.
-Thankfully, as if my prayers were heard, I saw the teahouse where we would be spending our night.
+Thankfully, as if my prayers were heard, I saw the teahouse where we will be spending our night.

 It was day eight and the temperature is at freezing 13°.
 The small streams surrounding the village of Lobuche had frozen.
-Despite being sick the night before, I got up early as we needed to start at first light as we were about to face the most challenging part of our trekking.
+Despite being sick the night before, I got up early because we needed to start at first light as we were about to face the most challenging part of our trekking.
 We started walking but real slow.
 Every little step and breath counted.
-However, whenever we saw puddles of water turned into ice we couldn’t help but poke them and make fun of them like we were children playing.
+Whenever we see puddles of water turned into ice, we couldn’t help but poke them and make fun of them like we were children playing.
 It’s not every day we get to see this kind of setting in the tropical Philippines.
-This went on for quite a while until we felt tired and numbed from cold signalling our arrival in the last village before EBC, Gorak Shep.
+This went on for quite a while until we felt tired and numbed from the cold signaling our arrival in the last village before the Everest base camp, Gorak Shep.

 I was leading the pack.
-I don’t know if fear of arriving late was winning over me that I am walking so fast.
-After two hours of hiking, the guide who was with me asked me to slow down then he pointed to a group of red and yellow dots which I couldn’t see.
+I don’t know if the fear of arriving late was winning over me that I am walking so fast.
+After two hours of hiking, the guide who is with me asked me to slow down then he points to a group of red and yellow dots that I really couldn’t see.
 “Trekkers, tents, and that’s the base camp,” he said.
-I was at my wits end.
-I could now see the foot of the highest mountain but it still seemed so far.
+I was at my wit’s end.
+I now can see the foot of the highest mountain but it still seemed so far.
 I sat down, waiting and pondering.
 I honestly considered not going on.

-Another hour past and we were now approaching 5,380 MASL.
-The trails were becoming more different, from loose sand and rocks to unstable rock surfaces with ice layer.
-A few more minutes and we finally saw the prayer flags with “Everest Base Camp” written on them.
-From where we were at, no words could justify the beauty of what we were seeing.
-The Khumbu glacier and icefall, Nuptse, Lhotse, and Everest were all right in front of me, far greater than how they look from above.
+Another hour passed and we are now approaching 5,380 MASL.
+The trails are becoming more different, from loose sand and rocks to unstable rock surfaces with an ice layer.
+A few more minutes and we finally see the prayer flags with “Everest Base Camp” written on them.
+From where we are at, no words could justify the beauty of what we are seeing.
+The Khumbu glacier and icefall, Nuptse, Lhotse, and Everest are all right in front of me, far greater than how they look from above.

 You wouldn’t have any idea how happy I was to have finally set foot on natural ice, to have remembered that there’s joy in every pain, to have decided to push myself to do things I first thought I couldn’t.